mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

 Run the `drupal` installation (replace the `db` parameters):

-    drush site-install config_installer config_installer_sync_configure_form.sync_directory=sites/default/config/sync --db-url=mysql://dbuser:dbpass@127.0.0.1:dbport/dbname --account-name=admin --account-pass=admin -y
+    drush site-install config_installer config_installer_sync_configure_form.sync_directory=../config/sync --db-url=mysql://dbuser:dbpass@127.0.0.1:dbport/dbname --account-name=admin --account-pass=admin -y

 where `config_installer_sync_configure_form.sync_directory` is set to the folder that contains your `drupal` default configuration.
-Our projects use `sites/default/config/sync` as default.
+Our projects `default` is `../config/sync`.

 When it’s done, open the browser and type your `vagrant_hostname` (e.g. `drupaltest.dev`), in the address bar, to navigate on your drupal installation.

 !!! note "Configuration Split"
-    in case your `drupal` config is split in different folder than the `default`, with [Configuration Split](https://www.drupal.org/project/config_split), and you need to import them too, for each of the split config you need to import run:
+    in case your `drupal` project config is split in different folder than the `default`, with [Configuration Split](https://www.drupal.org/project/config_split), and you need to import them too, for each of the split config you need to import run:

         drush csim split_machine_name